Emily Woof

-Emily Woof is an English actress and author, best known for film and TV roles including Nancy in Oliver Twist, The Full Monty, an ITV adaptation of The Woodlanders, Velvet Goldmine, Wondrous Oblivion, Silent Cry and The League of Gentlemen's Apocalypse.
+Emily Woof (born 1 January 1967) is an English actress and author, best known for film and TV roles including Nancy in Oliver Twist, The Full Monty, an ITV adaptation of The Woodlanders, Velvet Goldmine, Wondrous Oblivion, Silent Cry and The League of Gentlemen's Apocalypse.

 Early life

-Woof was brought up in Newcastle upon Tyne Her father was Wordsworth Trust Director Dr. Robert Woof.
+Woof was brought up in Newcastle upon Tyne.
+Her father was Wordsworth Trust Director Dr. Robert Woof.
 Woof went on to study at Oxford University.
+Woof trained in physical theatre and clown under Philippe Gaulier and Monika Pagneux at École Philippe Gaulier in Paris.

 Acting

 Her first stage work was a trilogy of one-woman plays: Sex, Sex 2, and Sex 3.

 Parts in The Full Monty (1997), Photographing Fairies (1997), Velvet Goldmine (1998) and The Woodlanders (1998) established Emily Woof as one of Britain's leading young actresses.

 She has also appeared in several television roles, ranging from period dramas (Middlemarch; Oliver Twist) to contemporary drama (Killer Net) and comedy (The Ronni Ancona Show).
 In 2016, she appeared in Coronation Street as the detective investigating the murder of Callum Logan (Sean Ward).